byuoitav/visca/README.md

 # visca
-implements a subset of the visca protocol in golang
+implements a subset of the visca over ip protocol in golang